 - Kaneb Center for Teaching and Learning: 631-9146, Office 353

-Classroom Comforts: Temperature Control and Lighting
+Classroom Comforts: Temperature Control, Lighting, Accessibility

 - All classrooms have occupancy sensors that automatically turn the lights on and off by detecting the presence or absence of people in the room.
 Smart sensors are responsible for switching the HVAC system between occupied and standby mode.
 Room temperatures are regulated according to the set-points as defined by Office of Sustainability.
 Should a problem with room temperature occurs, please contact Building Support at 631-8773.
 Weekend events taking place outside normal operational hours must be coordinated in advance.
 Please work with the Building Program Manager to coordinate off hour use.